Category: Uncategorized

 Daily Practice:

-Offer one ordinary task today intentionally to God as worship.
+Offer it to God as worship.

 Daily Prayer: